Best price from 52 shops

 Skateboarding has been around since the early 1940s, but it was only three decades later that this street sport has gained popularity with the rise of the skateboarding culture in the US, particularly in the populated region of the West Coast.

-Gradually, this highly addictive kind of street sport created legions of followers that were seen gliding, flipping, kicking, and olleing.
+Gradually, this highly addictive kind of street sport created legions of followers that were seen gliding, flipping, kicking, and ollieing.
 Throngs of riders were seen speeding up on their reliable decks with wheels on the streets, alleys, parking lots, stairs and handrails, ramps, huge concrete inclined structures, pavements, among many others.

 From Los Angeles, where it started as a fad, skateboarding became widely accepted around the globe.
-Soon enough, the progressive street skating developed years later with iconic skaters pioneering new tricks and flips.
+Soon enough, progressive street skating developed years later with iconic skaters pioneering new tricks and flips.
 Among those street legends were California-born Mark Gonzales, who was known for his Gonz Gap, a breathtaking wall-to-platform trick that he propagated, and Munich-raised Dennis Busenitz who was recognized for his unstoppable speed atop his longboard.

 The most recognizable low tops in the Adidas archives, originally created for indoor soccer with great traction were repurposed, recreated, and landed on the skateboard to confront the challenges of street skating.
-Among the distinguishable features of the original models which includes leather heel lining, padded insoles, and hard-wearing toe guard were incorporated in the creation of a new street icon, the men's Adidas Adiease.
+Among the distinguishable features of the original models which include leather heel lining, padded insoles, and hard-wearing toe guard were incorporated in the creation of a new street icon, the men's Adidas Adiease.

 - A one-piece breathable and lightweight canvas covers the entire foot while a faux leather wraps the heel region to resist immediate wear and synthetic leather makes up for the branding.